15A NCAC 18C .0203 PUBLIC WELL WATER SUPPLIES

 (3) The Department may require greater separation distances or impose other protective measures when necessary to protect the well from pollution; the Department shall consider as follows:

-(f) The effect which well operation might have on the movement of contamination; and
+(F) The effect that well operation might have on the movement of contamination; and

 (4) The lot shall be graded or sloped so that surface water is diverted away from the wellhead.
 The lot shall not be subject to flooding.